isXander/Controlify/.github/README.md

 GUI operation has been abstracted into a simple API, which allows other mods to easily add support for their own GUIs, without convoluted support throughout the whole mod's codebase, making it difficult for third parties to integrate.

+### Automatic controller deadzone calibration

+The deadzone values of your controller are automatically calibrated, meaning you don't have to worry about it.

 ## What is to come?